 Class II cabinets provide a high degree of protection to personnel, the experimental product and the environment.
-These cabinets are suitable for work at Containment Level 1, 2 and 3, and are divided into two types (A and B) based on their construction type, airflow velocities and patterns of exhaust systems.
+These cabinets are suitable for work at Containment Level 1, 2 and 3, and are divided into type A, B or C based on their construction type, airflow velocities and patterns of exhaust systems.
 These cabinets differ from Class I BSCs in that they only allow HEPA filtered air to flow over the work surface.

-Class II, Type AI
+Class II, Type Al

-Cabinet air may be recirculated back into the laboratory or ducted out of the building.
-It is able to maintain a minimum average face velocity of 0.38 m/s.
-The air is drawn, through ductwork, up the back of the cabinet where it is then blown into a positive pressure, contaminate plenum.
+Cabinet air may be recirculated via HEPA filtration system back into the laboratory or ducted out of the building.
+It is able to maintain a minimum average face velocity of 0.38m/s.
+The air flow splits 6 - 18cm above the work area inside the cabinet where 50% passes through the front grille and the other 50% through the rear grille, then drawn through ductwork, up the back of the cabinet where it is then blown into a positive pressured, contaminated plenum.
+70% of the HEPA filtered air is recirculated within the cabinet and 30% of the HEPA filtered air is exhausted out.
 This cabinet is not suitable for work with low levels of volatile chemicals or radioisotopes.
 If there was a structural integrity failure of the plenum, the environment could become contaminated, since the pre-HEPA filtered, positively pressurized air would leak out of the plenum.